cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 The available options are
 * --newSeedPS: specifies the number of PS to use for the new seeds, by default PS of the new seeds is set to 1
-* --includeBptx: PS is set to zero for trigger seeds using Bptx and NoBptx due to problems in emulation
+* --includeBptx: PS is set to zero for trigger seeds using Bptx and NoBptx due to problems related to emulation, especially when using MC

    **I. How can you set PS = 2 to all the new seeds?**
    <details>